ECP-WarpX/WarpX/Docs/source/theory/pic.rst

 Pseudo Spectral Analytical Time Domain with arbitrary charge and current-density time dependencies (PSATD-JRhom)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+In :cite:`pt-shapovalPRE2024` we introduce a formulation of the particle-in-cell (PIC) method for the modeling of relativistic plasmas, which leverages the ability of the pseudo-spectral analytical time-domain solver (PSATD) to handle arbitrary time dependencies of the charge and current densities during one PIC cycle (applied to second order polynomial dependencies here).

-The modified Maxwell’s equations in Fourier space are given by
+The formulation is applied to a modified set of Maxwell's equations (given in Fourier space),

 .. math:: \frac{\partial\mathbf{\tilde{E}}}{\partial t} = i\mathbf{k}\times\mathbf{\tilde{B}}-\mathbf{\tilde{J}} + i\mathbf{k}{\tilde{F}}
 .. math:: \frac{\partial\mathbf{\tilde{B}}}{\partial t} = -i\mathbf{k}\times\mathbf{\tilde{E}}
 .. math:: \frac{\partial{\tilde{F}}}{\partial t} = i\mathbf{k}\mathbf{\tilde{E}} - \tilde{\rho}

-In addition to the usual Maxwell-Faraday and Ampere-Maxwell equations, the system contains an extra equation for
+Here, in addition to the usual Maxwell-Faraday and Ampere-Maxwell equations, the system contains an extra equation for
 the scalar field :math:`\tilde{F}`, which propagates deviations to Gauss' law.
 (Note that, in the case where Gauss' law is verified in the PIC simulation, :math:`\tilde{F}=0`, the modified Maxwell’s equations to the standard Maxwell's equations.)
 These additional terms were introduced in :cite:p:`pt-Vayfed1996` from the potential formulation in the Lorentz gauge